Occupational Therapy Jobs! (Nearby & Remote)

 6. Find OT Jobs in Health Tech

 I am really passionate about OTs moving into health tech.
-Many tech companies are looking to fill the many gaps in our healthcare industry.
-And, I think these companies need OTs to be working for them to keep the patient at the heart of this health tech revolution.
+I think the rise of artificial intelligence (AI), especially, has the potential to transform rehab spaces and fill longstanding gaps in the healthcare industry.
+And, I think these companies need OTs working for them to make sure the patient stays at the heart of the health tech revolution.

-Many of these companies will not be advertising for OTs.
-But, I encourage you to identify companies you would like to work for and watch their job openings.
+Many of these companies are not actively advertising for OTs, specifically.
+But, I encourage you to identify companies you would like to work for and keep an eye on their job openings.
+You might just see one that fits your OT skillset perfectly.
 Here is a list of OT tech companies to get you going: OT Tech Tools.

-After Finding Job Openings, Don’t Apply Willy-Nilly.
+Don’t Apply for Open Jobs Willy-Nilly.
 Be Choosy.

 Hopefully, after exploring these options for finding occupational therapist jobs, you’ve found a few roles that pique your interest.